 Beef and chicken are among the most common allergy-inducing proteins.
 Unfortunately, beef and chicken are used as the foundation of dog food by many manufacturers.
 Therefore it can be hard to find recipes that do not have these ingredients.

-They use simple, wholesome ingredients to avoid allergic reactions.
 You may also opt for formulas that use unique protein sources such as bison, fish, or lamb.

 A protein allergic reaction may manifest itself in terms of irritated skin or chronic diarrhea.